-Fig. 4: Object detection in range images.
+Fig. 4.
+Object detection in range images.

-3 Algorithmic Approach

-Now we turn to algorithmic aspects of the online problem faced by the robot who is trying to look around a corner in the presence of scan cost: Given an initial position at a known distance from a corner or door, and an object that is hidden at an unknown angle behind this obstruction, how should one move in order to see the object as fast as possible?
-The total time incurred arises from travel at a known maximum velocity, and the total time for stopping, scanning, processing, and re-starting the robot.

-When trying to develop a good search strategy, we have to balance theoretical quality with practical applicability.
+closest point to \mathbf{d}j within a close limit, $w{ji} = 0$ otherwise.
+It is shown in [2] that the iteration terminates in a minimum.
+The assumption is that in the last iteration the point correspondences are correct.
+In each iteration the transformation is computed in a fast closed-form manner by the quaternion-based method of Horn [10].
+In addition, point reduction and kD.trees speed up the computation of the point pairs, such that only the time required for scan matching is reduced to roughly one second [18].
+Fig. 3 shows three iteration steps for 3D scan alignment.
+2.5.
+3D object detection Automatic, fast and reliable object detection algorithms are essential for mobile robots used in searching tasks.
+To perceive objects, we use the 3D laser range and reflectance data.
+The 3D data is transformed into images by off-screen rendering.
+To detect objects, a cascade of classifiers, i.e., a linear decision tree, is used.
+Following the ideas of Viola and Jones, we compose each classifier from several simple classifiers, which in turn contain an edge, line or center surround feature [21].
+There exists an effective method for the fast computation of these features using an intermediate representation, namely, integral image.
+For learning of the object classes, a boosting technique, namely, Ada Boost, is used [21].
+The resulting approach for object classification is reliable and real-time capable and combines recent results in computer vision with the emerging technology of 3D laser scanners.
+For a detailed discussion of object detection in 3D laser range data, refer to [15].
+Fig. 4 shows an office chair detected by a cascade of classifiers.
+3. Algorithmic approach When trying to develop a good search strategy, we have to balance theoretical quality with practical applicability.
 More precisely, we have to keep a close eye on the trade-off between these objectives: An increase in theoretical quality may come at the expense of higher mathematical difficulty, possibly requiring more complicated tools.
 In an online context, the use of such tools may cause both theoretical and practical difficulties: Complicated solutions may cause computational overhead that can change the solution itself by causing extra delay; on the practical side, actually applying such a solution may be difficult (due to limited accuracy of the robot's motion) and without significant use.
 To put relevant error bounds into perspective: The largest room available to us is the great hall of Schloss Birlinghoven; even there, the size of Kurt and the object is still in the order of 2% of the room diameter.

-On the mathematical side, it should be noted that even in the theoretical paper [7], semi-circles are considered instead of the solution to the differential equation, in order to allow analysis of the resulting trajectories.
+On the mathematical side, it should be noted that even in the theoretical paper [9], semi-circles are considered instead of the solution to the differential equation, in order to allow analysis of the resulting trajectories.
 In the following, we will start by giving some basic mathematical observations and properties (Section 3.1); this is followed by a discussion of globally optimal strategies (Section 3.2).
 Section 3.3 describes a natural heuristic solution that is both easy to describe and fast to evaluate; we give a number of computational and empirical results that suggest our heuristic is within 2% of an optimal strategy.
 Finally, Section 3.4 provides a number of mathematical results, showing that our fast and easy heuristic is asymptotically optimal.

-3.1 Basic Observations

-First, we introduce some notation that will be used throughout this section.
+3.1.
+Basic observations First, we introduce some notation that will be used throughout this section.